jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This change can't happen soon enough.
 Our culture of micro-management by layers of management is rotting our economy.
 While we'll always need mentors, authority figures, and administrators (especially in massive industries).
 However, since 1970, there's been a huge bureaucratic creep.
 We already saw it with the 3500% increase of middlemen in our medical system.

+WISECRACK GROWTH OF SERVICE ECONOMY CONSULTANTS

-But it doesn't stop there.
-For example, famed aerospace engineer Ben Rich (who created stealth technology) said in 1994 only about 45 percent of a procurement budget is actually spent producing the hardware.
+Another example of this bureaucratic growth, famed aerospace engineer Ben Rich (who created stealth technology) said in 1994 only about 45 percent of a procurement budget is actually spent producing the hardware.
 The rest goes to bureaucratic madness.
 Which is why development costs of fighter jets increased by a factor of 100 since the 1950s.

 You can judge the bureaucratic creep yourself.
 From my own work experience, it's certainly true.
 I once worked on a customer service team with three workers and two managers.
 I still don't know what 90% of my fellow insurance company employees did everyday.

-It certainly wasn't talking to customers.
+It certainly wasn't talking to customers, and most never read the insurance contract we sold.
+One marketing consultant even asked, "what's claims?", when I told him what I did.

 Today there’s an entire class of "eight different bosses": consultants, administrators, managers, and executives who don’t know the skills of their respective industry like nursing, engineering, and (definitely not) cleaning.
 Their power is simply to keep the Industrial Age mentality alive by creating, distributing, and monitoring things like regulations, manuals, and memos.